Welsh nationalism: Industrial period

 The growth of radicalism and the gradual politicisation of Welsh life did not include any successful attempt to establish a separate political vehicle for promoting Welsh nationalism.
 Although the Industrial Revolution in Wales did give rise to the patriotic movements, Anglicised influences still held a grip on Wales and had a negative effect on the language and Welsh nationalism.
-English was still seen legally as the only official language of Wales and was seen as the language of progress.
-As the numbers of workers within Welsh coal mines grew in numbers of migrants from England, and other English influences spread into Wales due to the development of the railways, the Welsh language was left behind by many in favour of English as it was seen as an effective and more progressive language in the new industrialised world.
-Some, as seen evident from the 1911 census, decided against passing on the Welsh language and culture to future generations in favour of integrating with the English way of life in order to have greater success in life through careers and acceptance into the wider community.
-For the first time in 2,000 years in Wales the Welsh language was now a minority language, with only 43.5% of the population speaking the language.
-Welsh nationalism weakened under the economic pressure as the coal industry of South Wales increasingly was integrated with English industry.
-On the whole nationalism was the preserve of antiquarians, not political activists.
+English was still legally the only official language of Wales, and was seen as the language of progress.
+More and more English migrants came to work in the Welsh mines, and other English influences spread into Wales due to the development of the railways.
+The Welsh language was left behind by many in favour of English, which was seen as an effective and more progressive language in the new industrialised world.
+Some, as can be seen from the 1911 census, decided against passing on the Welsh language and culture to future generations in favour of integrating with the English way of life, to improve their chances of success in life through careers and acceptance into the wider community.
+For the first time in 2000 years the Welsh language was now a minority language in Wales, with only 43.5% of the population speaking the language.
+Welsh nationalism weakened under the economic pressure as the coal industry of South Wales was increasingly integrated with English industry.
+On the whole, nationalism was the preserve of antiquarians, not political activists.